In this article

 However, sleeping on your side can have some adverse effects if you're not using the right mattress.
 It can put undue pressure on your shoulders and hips and lead to joint pain and discomfort.

 What type of mattress is best for side sleepers?

 Memory foam is one of the best types of mattresses for side sleepers.
-It contours to your body shape, relieving pressure points and keeping your spine aligned when you're lying on your side.
-Memory foam also disperses weight evenly, which helps reduce aches and pains that can develop from other, usually firmer, types of mattresses.
-Hybrid mattresses with at least one memory foam layer are another great option.
+It contours to your body shape, relieving pressure points and keeping your spinal alignment when you're lying on your side.
+Side sleepers should also consider a soft mattress because it provides pressure relief to your shoulder and hip joints.

-There's not a single right answer to this question, but in general, side sleepers tend to prefer a medium-soft to medium-firm mattress.
-Mattresses in this range have enough give to alleviate pressure in the shoulders, hips and knees when you're sleeping on your side, but also hold their shape to keep your spine aligned so you don't wake up in pain.
+There's not a single right answer to this question, but in general, side sleepers tend to prefer a soft to medium mattress.
+Mattresses in this range have enough give to alleviate pressure in the shoulders, hips and knees when you're sleeping on your side, but also hold their shape to keep your spinal alignment so you don't wake up in pain.

 Are firm mattresses bad for side sleepers?

-Firm mattresses aren't necessarily bad for side sleepers, but if your mattress is too hard, it might not have enough give and cushioning for your pressure points.
-This can disrupt your sleep and cause pain and even numbness and tingling in your extremities.
-Ultimately, a lot comes down to personal preference and how you feel on the mattresses, but most side sleepers do best with medium-firm or softer options.
+Firm mattresses can be bad for side sleepers, especially ones under 150 pounds.
+If your mattress firmness is too hard, it might not have enough give and cushioning for your pressure points.
+Lack of pressure relief can disrupt your sleep and cause pain and even numbness and tingling in your extremities.
+Ultimately, a lot comes down to personal preference and how you feel on the mattresses, but most side sleepers do best with medium or softer mattress options.